Spans in OpenTelemetry

 Attributes allow you to query, group, or otherwise analyze traces and spans.

 The OpenTelemetry Spec defines standard attributes that you should use, for example

-Status Code is a special, standardized attribute for a span.
+Status is a special, standardized property for a span.
 It may be set to values like

 You can also create your own attribute key/value pairs so that the information you know you'll need to understand your system are available to you.